-If you have free time before and after school, you can drive kids to and from school and sports and make good money doing it.
+If you have free time in the morning and early afternoon, you can drive kids to and from school and sports and make good money doing it.
 Several sites enlist freelancers to drive kids when their parents can’t.
-And a few companies arrange rides to airports and home from hospitals for parents who essentially need an Uber with an age-appropriate car seat.
+And a few companies arrange rides to airports and home from hospitals for parents who essentially need an Uber with age-appropriate car seats.

 HopSkipDrive